schrmh/pdfgrepSIXEL/README.md

 - Auto resize pages when terminal size changes

 ### "Bugs":
-- Only one word is searchable (no space)
 - Page numbers could hide stuff..
 - Page numbers >999 won't be visible